APTrust/dart/README.md

 Easy Store is built on Electron and can run on Windows, Mac, and Linux.
 We are nearing a beta release in early 2018.

+# Goals

+This project aims to provide the following:

+## Bagging

+* Configurable bag creation and validation through the use of BagIt profiles.
+* Stand-alone tools for building and validating bags that require no external libraries.
+Each tool is a stand-alone executable binary.
+* Multi-platform support, including Linux, Mac, and Windows.
+* A simple, scriptable command-line interface.
+* A simple, intuitive UI for drag-and-drop bagging.
+* Reasonable peformance, even when creating and validating large bags that include tens of thousands of files.

+## Shipping

+* A simple UI for sending bags (or other files) to remote storage.
+The initial focus will be on object stores that support an S3-compliant API.
+* Simple command-line tools for storing objects.

+## Workflows

+* An intuitive UI to define workflows that describe how items should be bagged and where they should be shipped.
+* The ability to push items through a workflow from the UI, or via scripting.

 # Running the UI on Your Dev Machine

 1. Install the latest [Node.js](https://nodejs.org/en/download/), which includes npm,